w-disaster/svm-ddos-sdn/README.md

 # SVM-DDoS-SDN

-## DDoS attacks detection using SVM and mitigation in a Software-Defined Network.
+## DDoS attacks detection based on SVM and mitigation in a Software-Defined Network.

 Starting from the build of the network topology using Mininet, I make use of the the Ryu ofctl rest API (https://ryu.readthedocs.io/en/latest/app/ofctl_rest.html) to aggregate flows from Open vSwitch switches, delete them and add new ones.

+Link to the thesis: https://amslaurea.unibo.it/24691/

 ### Training